Nllii/prepAcademy/README.md

 - ```payment_type```
 - ```payment_currency```

 #### TODO:
 - either implement a 3rd party payment gateway or implement a dummy payment gateway.
+- move database to a cloud service like mongoDB for scalability.
+- implement a user authentication system.
+- implement a user registration system.
+- implement a user login system.
+- implement a user logout system.
+- implement a user profile system.
+- implement a user payment system.
+- implement a user payment history system.
+- implement a user payment status system.
+- implement a user payment type system.